5. External Examining Taught Schemes

 4. External Examiners on taught postgraduate schemes should in addition carry out the following tasks involving the dissertation element:

-(i) Agree with the relevant Departmental/Institute staff on the basis for sampling dissertations (see Section 3.2 of the AQH).
+(i) Agree with the relevant Departmental/Institute staff on the basis for sampling dissertations (see 3.2 Assessment policy and procedures).
 The normal expectation would be that examiners on schemes with large cohorts would sample a number of dissertations rather than see every one.

 (ii) Monitor, in consultation with the Departmental/Institute Examining Board, the consistency of standards in the assessment of dissertations.